ivanoff/the-api/README.md

 info.endpointsToShow(login, check, notes);

 api.up([
-  logs,   // log all actions to console with time, unique id, request path and time elapsed since the beginning of the request errors, // error handler with app name, version, error codeName, stack, error name and description for developers info,   // GET /info endpoint: server currentTime, app name, version, uptime, requests count, endpoints
+          // select any extension you want to use logs,   // log all actions to console with time, unique id, request path and time elapsed since the beginning of the request errors, // error handler with app name, version, error codeName, stack, error name and description for developers info,   // GET /info endpoint: server currentTime, app name, version, uptime, requests count, endpoints